-2004-05 Performance Awards shall be lump-sum, non-recurring payments in the amount of \$1,250 each for employees in full-time status as of March 31, 2005 or a pro rata share of that amount for employees in part-time status on that date, and shall be paid in April, 2005.

-2005-06 Performance Awards shall be lump-sum, non-recurring payments in the amount of \$1,250 each for employees in full-time status as of March 31, 2006 or a pro rata share of that amount for employees in part-time employment status on that date, and shall be paid in April, 2006.
+2008-09 Performance Awards shall be lump-sum, non-recurring payments in the amount of \$1,250 each for employees in full-time status as of March 31, 2009 or a pro rata share of that amount for employees in part-time status on that date, and shall be paid in April 2009.

-2006-07 Performance Awards shall be lump-sum, non-recurring payments in the amount of \$1,250 each for employees in full-time status as of March 31, 2007 or a pro rata share of that amount for employees in part-time employment status on that date, and shall be paid in April, 2007.
+2009-10 Performance Awards shall be lump-sum, non-recurring payments in the amount of \$1,250 each for employees in full-time status as of March 31, 2010 or a pro rata share of that amount for employees in part-time employment status on that date, and shall be paid in April 2010.

-(f) Employees otherwise eligible to receive payment of Performance Awards who, on the March 31st eligibility date, are on authorized leave of absence without pay (preferred list, military leave, workers' compensation leave, or approved leave of absence) shall, if they return to active payroll status within one year of the March 31 eligibility date, be eligible for such payment in full if in full-time status immediately prior to such leave or shall be eligible for a pro rata share of such payment if in part-time employment status immediately prior to such leave.

-7.14 Recall and Inconvenience Pay and Locational Compensation

-(a) Except as otherwise hereinafter specifically provided, the present recall pay and inconvenience pay and locational compensation programs will be continued.

-(b) The inconvenience pay program will be \$500 per year to employees who work four (4) hours or more between 6:00 p.m. and 6:00 a.m., except on an overtime basis, as provided in Chapter 333 of the Laws of 1969 as amended.
-Effective March 25, 2004 for employees on the administrative payroll and April 1, 2004 for employees on the institutional payroll, inconvenience pay will be \$550 per year to employees who work four (4) hours or more between 6:00 p.m. and 6:00 a.m., except on an overtime basis, as provided in Chapter 333 of the Laws of 1969 as amended.

-(c) Those employees in Monroe County who were receiving \$200 location pay on March 31, 1988 will continue to receive such location pay throughout this Agreement as long as they remain otherwise eligible.
-Employees in New York City, Nassau, Rockland, Suffolk and Westchester Counties who would have been eligible to receive location pay if it had continued will receive a downstate adjustment in lieu of location pay.

-(d) Effective April 2, 2003, employees eligible for the downstate adjustment will receive \$1200 per year.
+- 2010-11 Performance Awards shall be lump-sum, non-recurring payments in the amount of \$1,250 each for employees in full-time status as of March 31, 2011 or a pro rata share of that amount for employees in part-time employment status on that date, and shall be paid in April 2011. - (f) Employees otherwise eligible to receive payment of Performance Awards who, on the March 31 eligibility date, are on authorized leave of absence without pay (preferred list, military leave, workers' compensation leave, or approved leave of absence) shall, if they return to active payroll status within one year of the March 31 eligibility date, be eligible for such payment in full-time status immediately prior to such leave or shall be eligible for a pro rata share of such payment if in part-time employment status immediately prior to such leave. - 7.13 Recall and Inconvenience Pay and Locational Compensation - (a) Except as otherwise hereinafter specifically provided, the present recall pay and inconvenience pay and locational compensation programs will be continued. - (b) Effective April 2, 2007, the inconvenience pay program will be \$575 per year to employees who work four (4) hours or more between 6:00 p.m. and 6:00 a.m., except on an overtime basis, as provided in Chapter 333 of the Laws of 1969 as amended. - (c) Those employees in Monroe County who were receiving \$200 location pay on March 31, 1988 will continue to receive such location pay throughout this Agreement as long as they remain otherwise eligible.
+Employees in New York City, Nassau, Rockland, Suffolk and Westchester counties who would have been eligible to receive location pay if it had continued will receive a downstate adjustment in lieu of location pay.
+Employees in Orange, Dutchess and Putnam counties will receive the Mid-Hudson adjustment. - (d) Effective April 2, 2007, employees eligible for the downstate adjustment will receive \$1,302 per year. - (e) Effective April 2, 2007, employees eligible for the Mid-Hudson adjustment will receive \$651. - (f) After April 2, 2007, all subsequent increases in the Downstate Adjustment and the Mid-Hudson adjustment will be as follows:

-(e) Effective April 2004 eligible employees in Orange, Dutchess, and Putnam counties will receive a Mid-Hudson Adjustment in addition to their base annual salary as outlined in (f) below.

-(f) After April 1, 2003, all subsequent increases in the Downstate Adjustment and the Mid-Hudson adjustment will be equal to any future increases that are applied to the basic annual salary as follows: